akullpp/wisdom/README.md

 * Action often precedes motivation.
 Don't wait for motivation to come.

-* Dolce far niente, the sweetness of doing nothing.
+* Embrace the dolce far niente, the sweetness of doing nothing.

 ## Never talk about politics and society

 * The best a state can do is to slow down deterioration.

-* Humans can't govern other humans.
+* Humans should not govern humans.

 * Homogenous and collectivist societies promote stability through identity.
 Heterogeneous and individualistic societies promote progress through friction.